 We also recognize that the benefits to biking and walking are measured in more than just profit.
 Biking and walking lead to better health outcomes, not only improving people’s quality of life, but also making health care more efficient.
 As valuable preventive measures, biking and walking shift the burden of health care treatment away from diseases related to sedentary lifestyles and can make our entire system of health care more efficient and effective.
 This will not only make us healthier, it will lower premiums and reduce our tax burden.

 It’s also important to appreciate how better biking and walking options improve equity.
 There are many people who cannot afford car ownership, or bus and train fare, and rely on bicycles to reach their jobs.
 Many of these people work two and three shifts and therefore must ride at night, and have little access to safety information or rules-of-the-road knowledge, making them more likely to get hit and killed as a result.
 Just venture behind the typical Main Street restaurant on a Saturday evening, for example; you will see their bikes locked and chained to railings.
 Raising the standard of transportation options for those who bike isn’t just for the affluent; it improves the quality of life for everyone.
+Some people refuse using Accutane and try other prescription drugs.
+By shifting theirdosages, one could eventually find out how to get acne under control, but itmay also lead to ambiguous results, exactly like lowering testosterone and pushing estrogen can bring you back the beautiful skin – but at the cost of diminished libido and low HDL levels.

 We get far more value out of federal transportation funding spent on bike and pedestrian safety than we do on many other federal programs, dollar for dollar.
 Some of the federal grants that the state has received have funded the street infrastructure we see in towns around the state: pedestrian crosswalks, countdown signals, median islands and bumpouts, bike lanes, and bike paths, to name a few.
 All of these serve to make our state a safer place for people, and that is what needs to be the priority.
 No one is in their automobile 100% of the time, and 100% of people are outside of their car at some point.
 And it’s clear that making the travel environment safe for people doesn’t just improve health and safety, it raises our quality of life, makes our towns more vibrant, and our economy more prosperous.